-Recording and Reporting Student Marks
+5. Recording and Reporting Student Marks

 Teachers and Head Teachers will keep records of each student's performance in each task in the electronic mark book available on the school's network and should provide students after each task with information concerning their performance on individual tasks.
-Students should be provided with a cumulative mark of their Semester 1 assessments on the student Mid Year Report and a cumulative mark of their Semester 2 assessments in their Final Report.